 Summer, peak water sport time, is going pell mell.
 The first cicada ‘screes’ sound, a few frogs chirp from the distant trees.
 The woods are an immense rooted salad seasoned with noisy buzzing bits.
 Away from the branches, sitting in the house with cats, evening steaminess stirs a reverie of remembrance and worry.
 I’ve had a long walk for many years along many waters.
 Past creeks I’ve known gleam like party crepe strands in the mind, celebratory, crackling as August suns.
 They attach like tributaries to the present translucent spray, green-black currents, and skeins of moss.
 Raining in my head, treasured images, like the frog hatch of hundreds at another streamside twenty years past.
 Along with them, the flotsam and jetsam from the wreck of humankind’s contact with nature, flows in: the first casual mention of the word “pollution”, heard thirty years ago from other children; excessive siltation; medical wastes on beaches; the former frog-yelling chorale after rains of five years ago lapping against many years of drought and decline in amphibian populations, distinctive voices from a puddle outside the window, gone; veteran fishermen talking about the deformities they see in their catches; sewage odors in former swimming places; fish kills; a crystal clear stream devoid of life due to altered pH from industrial run-off.
 Floating in on this effluence of information come facts that stir actions.
 My sweet mental creeks swell and spill over the banks, turning from molten silver during twilights to the red mud color of erosion run-off seen after spring gullywashers.
 Moments spent deep in forests turn to motives.
 Somewhere in this soup are my intimate creekside perceptions with their festival airs, like the stubborn greenness of plants in the branch, or seaweed in the ocean.
 The bitter experience of environmental devastation mixes with those joyous brookside times we’ve all had, times that revealed why we need to tune our psyches to our natural surroundings and work to preserve them.
 Soon all up and down the branches, private fights about water are bubbling up and running together as everyone jumps in, trying to save personal slivers of stream and woods.
 After years of writing letters about distant rainforests and rivers, I am now faced with the defense of my own forest and water spots.

 Two decades have gone by since that old defense, those past maneuvers.
-In some ways we won, protecting some lands and giving much offense to industrialists; in others, we lost and there were sad changes to our forest forever.
+In some ways we won, protecting some lands; in others, we lost and there were sad changes to our forest forever.
 Now, in 2012, I frequently learn of new citizens’ groups protecting Alabama’s natural resources, and a growing number of members of the International Waterkeepers’ Alliance devote themselves to our waterways.
 The larger stream has its own Creekkeeper, and its own advocacy group.
 Their efforts go to preserving both water quality and the scenic beauty for all to enjoy.
 Here upstream, our water will make it down to that creek, one day.
 At meetings about Alabama water keeping after the Gulf oil deluge of 2010, the speeches are rousing and the sentiments are fierce. “…These are our waters,” says John Wathen, Hurricane Creekkeeper.
 “They belong to all of you.
 Everyone in the United States has a right to eat a clean fish from these waters”.
 Real-life stories and poetry about creeks are being recorded; volunteers have helped clear debris out of them after the 2011 tornado.